auth0/repo-supervisor/README.md

 ## Webhook

-Installing webhook is easy and there is no difference to other webhooks provided by i.e. Zapier or IFTTT.
+Installing a webhook is easy and there is no difference to other webhooks provided by i.e. Zapier or IFTTT.

 Before installing a webhook you need to build and install this tool.
 As a result `npm deploy` should return the URL address to your deployed webtask.
 Point your **Payload URL** to webtask url and you're ready to go.